 Get school nurses, counselors, and teachers on board in empowering your child.
 If it seems right for your child and the setting, explore opportunities for him to develop leadership skills and raise awareness about her condition.

-One parent of a child with Type 1 Diabetes, requiring close monitoring, chose to host activities like sleepovers at their house allowing her child to participate in normal, age-appropriate social opportunities without bringing undue attention to the situation.
+One parent of a child with type 1 diabetes, requiring close monitoring, chose to host social activities like sleepovers at their house allowing her child to participate in normal, age-appropriate social opportunities without bringing undue attention to the situation.

 Being able to assert yourself in the most effective way within the cultural context is vital.
 Intercultural communication training can be especially beneficial in this context.
 Knowing what is medically necessary, verses what is a cultural belief, takes some greater understanding of the culture at large.